top of page

 Year 1

-The first year of the three-year Envisioning Innovation in Education project commences with the Envision stage.
+The three-year Envisioning Innovation in Education project commenced with the Envision Phase.

 Participants experienced new ideas and concepts through 2 key structures, with a focus on PZ frameworks, ideas and pedagogical provocations: